-Ocean City brings back its Christmas Parade and free Train Show to Asbury Avenue and the Music Pier this December.
+Ocean City Kicks Off the Holidays with Christmas Parade and Train Show on Asbury Avenue

 Ocean City’s holiday season officially begins this week as two longtime favorites return to Asbury Avenue and the Music Pier.
 The annual Christmas Parade steps off Friday, December 5 at 6:00 PM, bringing floats, music, community groups, and Santa Claus to the downtown district.
 The celebration continues through the weekend with the free Train Show on December 6–7 at the Ocean City Music Pier from 10:00 AM to 4:00 PM.
 These events mark the opening stretch of what’s traditionally one of the town’s most festive—and family-friendly—weeks of the year.